Skip to main content

 The TLS/SSL certificate used for FTPS is the same certificate that is used for your Files.com site's web portal.
 This applies to both implicit (port 990) and explicit (port 21) versions of FTPS.

-FTP clients commonly use a Trust On First Use model where it will always prompt the user to accept every certificate, even if that certificate should be trusted anyway.
-The FTP client shows the certificate details so the user can inspect the certificate information to compare it to their destination site.
+FTP clients commonly use a Trust On First Use model that always prompts the user to accept every certificate, even when that certificate is trusted.
+The FTP client shows the certificate details so the user can inspect the certificate information and compare it to their destination site.
 The prompt is displayed on the first connection attempt to every new site.
-The user can permanently trust the certificate, so they don't get the same prompt every time they connect to the same site.
+The user can permanently trust the certificate so the same prompt does not appear on every subsequent connection to the same site.

 FTP client apps check the fully qualified domain name (FQDN) of the presented TLS/SSL certificate against the name of the FTP site that is being connected to.
 If they do not match, the client warns that this connection might not be secure.
 Make sure your FTP users are connecting to the same fully qualified domain name as defined in your TLS/SSL certificate.